 The bill amends the "Statewide Municipal Solar Permit" law to introduce new requirements for solar photovoltaic permit applications.
-It mandates that, as part of the solar permit application, an assessment must be conducted to determine if the proposed solar system is carbon-neutral, in accordance with the emission reduction goals outlined in section 42-6.2-9.
-This assessment must detail the amount of carbon sequestration and carbon storage loss that would occur if the permit is approved.
-The office, in consultation with the department of environmental management, is tasked with promulgating and adopting rules and regulations to enforce these requirements by November 1, 2025.
-A solar permit shall only be approved if the proposed solar photovoltaic system is verified to be carbon neutral based on the submitted assessment.
+It mandates that the office, in consultation with the Department of Environmental Management, promulgate and adopt rules and regulations to require, as part of the solar permit application, an assessment of whether the proposed solar photovoltaic system would be carbon-neutral in accordance with the emission reduction goals set forth by 42-6.2-9.
+The assessment must detail the amount of carbon sequestration and carbon storage loss that would occur if the permit is approved.
+A solar permit shall only be approved if the proposed solar photovoltaic system is verified to be carbon neutral based upon the assessment submitted.

 Statutes affected: